 Asus ROG gaming laptops have always been considered the pinnacle of what you can expect in a streaming laptop, and the 15.6-inch Zephyrus only confirms this statement.

-While not a cheap laptop, it promises a lot and delivers more, so we felt like we should include it on this list of streaming laptops.
+While not a cheap laptop, it promises a lot and delivers more, so I felt like I should include it on this list of streaming laptops.

 One of the best components available in this category, outshining any intel core i7 processors in its competitors.

-The GPU is by now an established standard Nvidia GeForce RTX 3060 with 6GB of DDR6 RAM, but we should mention that this laptop for streaming also features a ROG boost.
+The GPU is by now an established standard Nvidia GeForce RTX 3060 with 6GB of DDR6 RAM, but I should mention that this laptop for streaming also features a ROG boost.

 This technology lets you get even more out of your GPU, allowing it to perform better than it would in a different setup.